Special Offer

 Do you have a preference between class inheritance and prototypal inheritance in JavaScript?
 If so, why?

-This question is helpful in learning whether the applicant has experience and expertise in JavaScript.
-Prototypal inheritance is easier and more flexible than classical inheritance, which makes it the preferred method for experienced JavaScript coders.
-What to look for:
+This question helps determine whether the applicant has experience and expertise in JavaScript inheritance patterns.
+Prototypal inheritance is more straightforward and flexible than classical inheritance, which makes it the preferred method for experienced JavaScript coders.

-• A preference for prototypal inheritance and composition
+• Preference for prototypal inheritance and composition over classical inheritance

-• An ability to articulate the reasons for this preference
+• Ability to articulate the reasons for this preference, including maintainability, flexibility and code reuse

 • References to functional inheritance, concatenative inheritance, prototype delegation and object composition